Dorothy Hewett: Realist writer period and the Communist Party

 Les Flood had been sighted in WA, and to avoid him, the family remained in Queensland for a year and bought an old house in Wynnum, Brisbane.
 The house had no water or sewerage and Hewett caught an intestinal bug.
 Afterwards she had ongoing health problems that often confined her to bed.

-During 1962 the family participated in the radical salon society along the Brisbane foreshore, led by John Manifold the folklorist and poet.
+During 1962, the family participated in the radical salon society along the Brisbane foreshore, led by John Manifold the folklorist and poet.
 With Nancy Wills, Hewett wrote a short political musical play Ballad of Women, which contains many of the Brechtian elements and figures of her later musicals.
 She began to publish new poems in Tribune, mostly paeans to socialism.
 As they made the long return journey to Perth on the Trans Australian Railway at the end of the year, Hewett went into labour with her sixth child and the baby Rozanna was delivered in Kalgoorlie.

-In Perth, Hewett completed her Arts degree and obtained a position as a university tutor in English at the UWA,which she held until 1973.
+In Perth, Hewett completed her Arts degree and obtained a position as a university tutor in English at the University of Western Australia, which she held until 1973.
 She financially supported her family with some help from Lilley and her parents.

 Hewett made a trip to a Weimar Writer's Conference in 1965, and was treated for thrombosis in the Soviet Union.
 Here she became aware of the plight of dissident writers under the heavy censorship regime of the Soviet bloc.
 Hewett arranged protests on behalf of the Sinyavsky-Daniel trial in 1965, after which she became increasingly disillusioned with Communism.
-In 1967 she wrote her first full-scale play This Old Man Comes Rolling Home, which remains popular today.
+In 1967, she wrote her first full-scale play This Old Man Comes Rolling Home, which remains popular today.
 This would be her last work of socialist realism.

 During the Prague Spring in 1968 she was a strong supporter of the moderate Czech regime.
 She and Lilley organised a protest march in Perth with students and the CPA.
 Although the CPA distanced itself from the Warsaw Pact Invasion of Czechoslovakia, Hewett subsequently left the Party along with many others.
 She was attacked by former friends who remained Stalinist hardliners.